exasol/bucketfs-client/doc/user_guide/user_guide.md

 ##### Ambigue Entries in BucketFS

-BucketFS differes from the local file system as it may contain *ambigue* entries.
+BucketFS differs from the local file system as it may contain *ambigue* entries.
 An ambigue entry represents a regular file and a directory at the same time.
 Obviously you cannot download both flavors of such an entry to the local file system and BFSC will abort with an error message.

 You can however tell BFSC to download *one* of the flavors of such an ambigue entry.
 * For recursively downloading the directory please specify option `-r` *and* append a slash `/` to the name of the ambigue entry.